heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

     **Result:** The application redirects you to your web browser to sign in to your GitHub.com account.

-3. Sign in to your GitHub.com account with your login credentials.
+3. Sign in to your GitHub account with your login credentials.

 ## Clone the repository
-After you sign in to your GitHub.com account, you can clone your repository to your local computer.
+After you sign in to your GitHub account, you can clone your repository to your local computer.

 1. Go back to the GitHub Desktop application.